xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/window-captions.md

 |WSSearch      |The Find Objects tool                                                                                                             |
 |Syserror      |The Syserror Message Box                                                                                                          |

-Each string value should contain a mixture of your own text and keywords which are enclosed in braces, e.g. {TITLE}.
+Each string value should contain a mixture of your own text and keywords which are enclosed in braces, for example, {TITLE}.
 Keywords act like variables and are replaced at display time by corresponding values as described in the table below.

 |Keyword    |Value                                                                |
 |-----------|---------------------------------------------------------------------|